If you receive a Letter of Advice to Apply (LAA), you will be able to log into your account and gain access to the full MPNP application.

 You must submit documents to prove the statements you make in your application regarding your English and/or French language proficiency.

-- Test results from approved language test are required by all applicants except those currently working in Manitoba in high-skill occupations (NOC 0, A or B).
+- Valid test results from approved language test are required by all applicants except those currently working in Manitoba in high-skill occupations (NOC O, A or B)

 All applicants should have C$10,000 plus C$2,000 for spouse and each accompanying dependant.